 These questions can be answered in an initial consultation.
 Once a decision has been made to separate, there are many steps that can be taken to avoid costly mistakes that may have long lasting effects to both you and your children.

-Laura Murphy has represented clients in Thurston, Pierce, Lewis and Mason counties.
+has represented clients in Thurston, Pierce, Lewis and Mason counties.
 These matters include contested child custody, parenting plans, child support, property and debt distribution, spousal maintenance, as well as cases involving complex property and financial issues.
-Ms. Murphy can discuss with you the asset and debt divisions as they apply to retirement distributions, Qualified Domestic Relations Orders (QDROs), stock options and other assets.
+Ms. can discuss with you the asset and debt divisions as they apply to retirement distributions, Qualified Domestic Relations Orders (QDROs), stock options and other assets.

-Most importantly, Ms. Murphy will work with you to determine your goals and realistic expectations, formulate a case strategy, prepare, and if necessary litigate and advocate on your behalf.
+Most importantly, Ms. will work with you to determine your goals and realistic expectations, formulate a case strategy, prepare, and if necessary litigate and advocate on your behalf.